All Episodes

 I'll take your calls on it if you want to weigh in.

-He's a lifelong Democrat, sympathetic to Putin, pro choice.
+He's a lifelong Democrat, sympathetic to Putin, pro-choice.

-You know when a book just really hooks you and you just can't put it down.
+You know, when a book just really hooks you and you just can't put it down?

 Well, with Audible, well, you don't have to.

-Discover where Audible Audio books can take you.
+Discover where Audible audiobooks can take you.

-Now maybe it's a book you've been wanting to read for a long time.
+Now, maybe it's a book you've been wanting to read for a long time.

-Now Audible has something special for everyone.
+Now, Audible has something special for everyone.

-So download your books or shows on your mobile device and listen anytime anywhere.
+So download your books or shows on your mobile device and listen anytime, anywhere.

-And with an unmatched selection of audiobooks, original audio shows, news, comedy.
+And with an unmatched selection of audiobooks, original audio shows, news, comedy, Audible is your best source for everyday entertainment.

 The Audible app makes listening a breeze with features like chapter navigation and narration speed control.

-So access your books, your shows anytime, anywhere, right from your smartphone or your tablet.
+So access your books, your shows, anytime, anywhere, right from your smartphone or your tablet.

 Join Audible today and explore the world's leading provider of audio books, all beautifully performed by talented actors and narrators.

-Now you can start a 30 day trial and download your first audio book for free.
+Now, you can start a 30-day trial and download your first audio book for free.

-Just go to Audible.com slash Hannity to get started.
+Just go to audible.com slash Hannity to get started.

-That's Audible.com slash Hannity for a 30 day trial and audio book.
+That's audible.com/slash Hannity for a 30-day trial and audiobook.

 We're following a story now over the weekend.

-But for the second time in a well, now the third time in three days since Dallas, we've had a mass shooting attack on the police.
+But for the second time in a, well, now the third time in three days since Dallas, we've had a mass shooting attack on the police.

 San Antonio police still investigating reports of a suspect seen fleeing from that alley.

-And uh so that happened on Saturday night.
+And so that happened on Saturday night.

 And also coming on the heels of that, we have the Chicago Tribune making a report that a person of interest is now in custody after shots were fired at police on the far south side on early Sunday.

-I brought this up last week, three thousand four hundred and fifty-nine Chicago residents killed since Obama became president, but he only spoke out about that what nine times.
+3,459 Chicago residents killed since Obama became president, but he only spoke out about that, what, nine times.

-Three people apparently well, here we go.
+Three people are, well, here we go.

 This just came in.